 "This is really extraordinary," Zeb Hogan, a w88 slot of Nevada, Reno biologist and a National Geographic Explorer who has studied the Mekong Giant Catfish for almost 20 years, said.
 "It confirms that this incredibly rare and critically endangered freshwater species still occurs in Cambodia and it is still making its annual spawning migration out of the Tonle Sap Lake and into the Mekong River."

-It was the first reported catch in Cambodia this year w88 slot elusive giant catfish, according to Department of Fisheries officials in Phnom Penh.
+It was the first reported catch in Cambodia this year of the elusive giant catfish, according to Department of Fisheries officials in Phnom Penh.

 "At just under 7 feet in length, the catfish was larger than any catfish that has been caught in the U.S. in the last 100 years," Hogan, a research assistant professor in the w88 slot's College of Science and host of Nat Geo WILD's Monster w88 slot show, said.